 From the pass make one’s way down the next gully to a small side-passage on the left.
 If you go too far (and you likely will), the route will abruptly end at a huge chasm:

 Turn around and go back less than 5 minutes and look for the V cut in the fin now on the right.
 One can get through here and then navigate up around the head of the next canyon.
-At a few spots it appears as if the route is ledged out, but each time luckily there is one small ramp providing access up/down.
+At a few spots it appears as if the route is ledged out, but each time luckily there is one small ramp providing access up/down. **The Solstice Snake and other great petroglyphs are in this general area if one has time to explore.

 Head back down this canyon which is wider than the previous corridors.
 There are likely to even be some social trails.
 Lower down are some cool balanced boulders to check out.